-An additional activity in 2023 involved the establishment of structured succession planning for internal appointments.
-It will ensure the continuous development of our employees and the company, serve as a stabilising factor and reduce personnel risk.
+A structured succession planning process was implemented in 2023 to ensure the continuous development of our employees and the company, to serve as a stabilising factor and to reduce personnel risk.
 Employees are informed of opportunities for further advancement, which also has a positive influence on retention.
 This process matches the company's management and key functions with potential successors and forms the basis for appropriate development.
-Exit interviews were also held in 2023 with persons leaving the company to form the basis for actions implemented in agreement with the Management Board.
+Exit interviews with persons leaving the company were also held in 2024 to form the basis for actions implemented in agreement with the Management Board.

-2023 2022 2021
+2024 2023 2022

-New hiring - total 22 65 65
+New hiring - total 18 22 65

-thereof female 16 40 38
+thereof female 7 16 40

-thereof male 6 25 27
+thereof male 11 6 25

-Turnover - total 46 58 52
+Turnover - total 55 46 58

-thereof female 28 27 25
+thereof female 24 28 27

-thereof male 18 31 27
+thereof male 31 18 31